roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 $subject->getState()
 ```

 Thus, upon being notified, we "pulled in" the changes from the subject.
-However, the inverse is also possible—where the subject _pushes_ changes down to the observers—and, approriately enough, is called the _push method_.
+However, the inverse is also possible—where the subject _pushes_ changes down to the observers—and, appropriately enough, is called the _push method_.
 An example of how _push method_ might work is the following:

 ```php
 $observer->update($this, $user, $trackPlayed,